SamTebbs33/elk/README.md

 ```
 See more examples in the [examples](examples) directory.

+## Getting started
+**Note:** At the moment, I haven't packaged the program into a self-contained executable, this is coming!
+1. Clone the repo.
+2. Make some mlj files using the [format](#Markup_format) (check the [examples](examples) for reference and inspiration)
+3. Convert them to HTML (see the [usage](#Usage))
+4. Deploy the HTML files to a site

 ## Markup format
 An mlj document is made up of tags and strings.
-Tags are inserted as HTML tags and strings are placed as-is into the resulting HTML.
-In the below sections, a `?` character is used to show that something is optional.
+Tags are inserted into the generated HTML as tags and strings are inserted as-is (with escape sequences converted).

 ### Strings
 A string is a sequence of characters enclosed in `"`.

 ### Tags
+A `?` character is used to show that something is optional.
 Tags come in the format `name class? id? attributes? block?`
 * `name`: Any valid HTML tag name
 * `class`: A `.` followed by a valid CSS class name